~ Synopsis ~

 ~ Heir ~

-Bayla Rothschild maneuvered herself to standing, aimed her pregnant body towards the bedroom door, and waddled on bare swollen feet when a burst of warm liquid gushed down her legs, causing an embarrassing flood on the finely-designed tree-of-life Persian runner that covered the second floor hallway.
-Without a shred of control, the past months had left her grotesque, misshapen, exposed, and stuffed.
-Her body―what consequences would it inflict on her next?
-With the water drained out of her, there was nothing for her to do but stand cemented in place.
+Bayla Rothschild maneuvered herself to standing, aimed her pregnant body beyond the bedroom door, and waddled on bare swollen feet when a burst of warm liquid gushed down her legs, causing an embarrassing flood on the finely-designed tree-of-life Persian runner that covered the second floor hallway.
+The past months had left her without a shred of control, grotesque, misshapen, exposed, and stuffed.
+What consequences would her body inflict on her next?
+A silent house, family asleep behind closed doors, and water drained out of her, left her nothing to do but stand cemented in place.
 When her husband found her missing from their bed, she had already turned to stone.

 With profound ignorance and a ferocious dread of childbirth, Bayla had begun labor.
-She would never remember how he managed to get her dressed, coax her down the grand circular staircase, along the back hallway, through the garage and into the roomy back seat of their blue Ford sedan.
+She would never remember how he managed to dress her, coax her to down the grand circular staircase, along the back hallway, through the garage and into the roomy back seat of their blue Ford sedan.

-Beyond the cobblestones of Beleaguered Hill’s steep incline, past prestigious homes lined up like picture postcards, their broad fallow lawns silver-gray in dawn’s winter frost, she steadied herself with one hand, and with the other, dug her nails into the upholstery.
+Beyond the cobblestones of Beleaguered Hill’s steep incline, past prestigious homes lined up like picture postcards, their lawns silver-gray in dawn’s winter frost, she steadied herself with one hand, and dug her nails into the upholstery with the other.
 “I don’t know what to do,” she shouted because no one had ever told her, and who could she ask when such things were rarely talked about?

-“Take my hand,” he said reaching back, but the car swerved on to Main Street and she was thrown from his grasp.
-In wide-eyed panic, everyday places she hoped she would live to see again flew by—Greeley’s Grocery, Murphy’s Five and Dime, Waters’ Hardware, Fletcher’s Soda Parlour, Holiday’s Music and Records, and on the last block, the Odeon Cinema.
+“Hang on to me,” her husband said reaching back, but the car swerved on to Main Street and she was thrown from his grasp.
+In wide-eyed panic, everyday places flew by—Greeley’s Grocery, Murphy’s Five and Dime, Waters’ Hardware, Fletcher’s Soda Parlour, Holiday’s Music and Records, and on the last block, the Odeon Cinema.

-As they bounded across the railroad tracks, sped past the steel workers’ row houses, accelerated along the Monongahela River, and skidded past the Ohio and Chesapeake railcars loaded with girders, phone lines were no doubt as pregnant with the news as the mother about to give birth.
-By now, she had made peace with having townsfolk in her life.
+They bounded across the railroad tracks, sped past the steel workers’ row houses, and skidded past the Ohio and Chesapeake railcars loaded with newly-milled girders.
+Bad sleepers, up at dawn, had no doubt spotted the car, plunged the town’s sleeping households into a flurry, rendering phone lines as pregnant with the news as she was.

 “We saw them.”
 “In the sedan.”
 “They raced down the hill.”
 “Our baby is about to be born.”
-How exciting.”
-“How wonderful.”
 “At last.”
 “An heir for Amory Lane.”

 Sprawled across the backseat, her coat thrown open, her navy blue maternity dress low on one side, above her thigh on the other, her hat nowhere to be seen, Bayla Rothschild extended one leg in a futile search for solid ground beneath her navy blue oxford.
-The unlikelihood that such a ridiculous notion would meet with success, spurred two nurses to reach into the car and pull, a third to rush around the other side and push.
-An orderly wheeled over a waiting hospital bed and breathlessly cranked it upwards to meet Bayla’s buttocks.
-As soon as she settled, an excruciating pain seared through her middle and she erupted with a three-octave roar.
+The unlikelihood that such a ridiculous notion would meet with success spurred two nurses to reach into the car and pull, a third to rush around the other side and push.
+An orderly snapped to with a waiting hospital bed and breathlessly cranked it upwards to meet her buttocks.
+The moment she was settled, an excruciating pain seared through her middle and she erupted with a three-octave roar.
 Like infantry on the run, a single file along each side of the bed, they whooshed her beyond the doors, down a long corridor into a harshly-lit room where she labored long and intensely.